-Figure 1 shows the configuration for the ST7MDTU5-EMU2B emulator kit.
-The main ST7 HDS2 box is connected to your PC via the parallel port.
-Two flat cables connect the ST7 HDS2 box to the ST7MDTU5-Active Probe.
-The ST7 Generic

-Probe is connected to the ST7MDTU5-TEB, to which a device adapter can be fixed so that you can connect the emulator to your application board.
+Figure 1 shows a general configuration for the ST7MDTS1-EMU2B emulator kit.
+The main ST7-HDS2 box is connected to your PC via the parallel port.
+Two flat cables connect the ST7-HDS2 box to the ST7MDTS1-Active Probe, to which a device adapter can be fixed via an extender or flex cable so that you can connect the emulator to your application board.